sql-machine-learning/elasticdl/docs/designs/ps_design.md

 In asynchronous SGD, the PS pod can apply gradients directly to model parameters once it receives gradients.
 For synchronous SGD, the PS pod accumulates `grads_to_wait` gradients from workers then updates model parameters with these gradients. `grads_to_wait` is an ElasticDL argument specified by the user.

+## PS Fault Tolerance
+When the master detects that a PS pod fails, it will relaunch it using Kurbernetes APIs to keep the number of PS pods *N* constant.
+After the relaunch, the PS pod recovers its partition of model parameters so that ElasticDL can continue the training job.

-## Fixed Domain name for PS Pod
+### Fixed Domain name for PS Pod
 Each PS pod provides RPC services for workers.
 Workers are using RPC stubs to send RPC service requests to PS pods.
 RPC stubs require PS pod domains.
 Because ElasticDL is Kubernetes-native, the master can use Kubernetes services to launch/relaunch PS pods with fixed domain names.
 The master sends PS pod domain names to workers as arguments when launch worker pods.
 In such way, workers do not need to re-configure RPC stubs after a PS pod relaunch.

-## Model Parameter Recovery
+### Model Parameter Recovery
-The relaunched PS pod will recover model parameters to continue the training.
+The model may contain one or more embedding layers with embedding tables as their parameters.
+If so, a minibatch of training data in a worker contains some embedding vectors, which is a subset of embedding tables.
+The worker pulls all non-embedding parameters and and only a subset of embedding tables from PS pods in the training.
+Thus, the PS pod can recover non-embedding parameters from workers but not embedding tables.

 For non-embedding parameters, the PS pod can recover them from workers in the same way as the parameter initialization by setting its parameter initialization  status as `False`.

-For embedding tables, PS creates replicas to support fault tolerance.
+For embedding tables, PS creates replicas to support fault-tolerance.
 For each PS pod *PSᵢ*, it can store *M* replicas of its embedding table partitions in *M* PS pods from *PS<sub>i+1 % N</sub>* to *PS<sub>i+M % N</sub>*.
 The relaunched PS pod can recover embedding tables from one of its replicas.

-## Embedding Replica
+### Embedding Replica
 Assume *Eᵢ* is the embedding table partition in PS pod *PSᵢ*, it has *M* replicas stored in PS pods from *P<sub>(i + 1) % N</sub>* to *P<sub>(i + M) % N</sub>*.
 Also, *PSᵢ* stores *M* other PS pod replicas *E<sub>(i - M) % N</sub>* to *E<sub>(i - 1) % N</sub>*.

 *PSᵢ* maintains *M* updated embedding vector key sets *UKSᵢ(j) for j ∈ [0， M)*.
 When *PSᵢ* sparsely updates its embedding table partition *Eᵢ*, it also adds the updated embedding vector keys into these *M* sets.